Last Updated on June 15, 2023 by Grow with Bovees

 Can I Place My Compost Pile On A Paved Surface?

-In most scenarios, it is best to put compost piles and bins on soil ground—not on a paved surface.
+In most scenarios, it is best to put compost piles and bins on soil ground—not on a paved or hard surface.
 This way, the excess liquid can drain into the soil below.

-There is then also the added benefit of the earthworms and microbes, that are living in the soil, migrating up into the accumulated mass and thereby contributing to its decomposition.
+There is then also the added benefit of the earthworms, beneficial insects and microbes, that are living in the soil, migrating up into the accumulated mass and thereby contributing to its decomposition process.

 Does a Compost Bin Need to Be on a Level Footing?

-In particularly wet climates it is however, advisable to slightly bank the area to slope backward to prevent puddling.
+In particularly wet climates, it is, however, advisable to slightly bank the area to slope downhill to prevent puddling and stagnant water.

 Should The Compost Pile Be Under A Tree?

-While nearby trees can be a blessing, their proximity can also be problematic when considering where to put a compost bin.
+While nearby trees can be a blessing, their proximity can also be problematic when considering where to place a compost bin.

-The roots of certain trees are more aggressive than others in infiltrating compost piles.
-Ailanthus, alder, black locust, eucalyptus, redwood, and willow are among the worst offenders.
+The roots of certain trees are more aggressive than others at infiltrating compost piles.
+Ailanthus, alder, black locust, eucalyptus, redwood, and willow are among the worst offenders and unwanted visitors.

 You can also discourage the migration of roots into your compost by moving it sporadically.
 The same should also be done with the location of your storage material; as you harvest one and start another, you should try to vary where you put it each time.